rust-lang/rust/text/0000-integer-overflow.md

 If an error condition should occur and a thread panic should result, the compiler is not required to signal the panic at the precise point of overflow.
 It is free to coalesce checks from adjacent pure operations.
-Panics may never be delayed across an unsafe block nor delayed by an indefinite number of steps, however.
-The precise definition of a pure operation can be hammered out over time, but the intention here is that, at minimum, overflow checks for adjacent numeric operations like `a+b-c` can be coallesced into a single check.
+Panics may never be delayed across an unsafe block nor may they be skipped entirely, however.
+The precise details of how panics may be deferred -- and the definition of a pure operation -- can be hammered out over time, but the intention here is that, at minimum, overflow checks for adjacent numeric operations like `a+b-c` can be coallesced into a single check.
+Another useful example might be that, when summing a vector, the final overflow check could be deferred until the summation is complete.

 ## `WrappingOps` trait for explicit wrapping arithmetic